prathameshkurunkar7/EGaze/ReadMe.md

 # EGaze-A MixedReality Web Application Experience

-This documentation speaks about the AceDesk Web Application.
+This documentation speaks about the EGaze Web Application.

 Where full URLs are provided in responses they will be rendered as if service is running on 'http://localhost:3030'.